Uncovering The History of Pattyn Products

 Despite the possible designer’s prominence and the firm’s recognition among collectors and museums, little is truly known about the Mo-Town company responsible for producing many of these remarkable lamp designs.

-Pattyn was probably experimenting with manufacturing aluminum home goods concurrently with his other ventures especially since those successes would have provided the necessary capital to expand another venture.
 Pattyn Products went through several different phases and changed name a few times over the years to keep up with its shifting market focus.
-It was known as Pattyn Products (The Directory 208), Pattyn Machine Shop - possibly due to WWII (Proceedings 915), and finally Modern Products Corporation.
+It was known as Pattyn Machine Shop - possibly due to WWII (Proceedings 915), Pattyn Products (The Directory 208), and finally Modern Products Corporation.
 Original founding documents couldn't be found for Pattyn Products or Pattyn Machine Shop but Modern Products Corporation was incorporated in 1949 in Delaware (“New Charters Filed” 22).

 Likely in an effort to diversify the business, Pattyn began experimenting with other inventions, most notably games and electronic musical instruments.
 Most of the patents held by Pattyn are related to several of his musical inventions.
 It was during these efforts in 1951 while Pierre was in the process of manufacturing a new type of instrument, he was arrested and charged with unlawful stock sales.
 A flood of investors angry about the slow timeline to roll out the new instrument brought the issue to the prosecutors office (“Broker-Inventor Held” 7).